-Quite a few people find bread making slightly intimidating; more likely because it’s notorious for its prolonged methods.
-I won’t even deny it, I too have stayed shy of bread making for quite a while.
-It wasn’t until my mother showed me all her tricks and techniques that I got the hang of it.
-It’s really not all that complicated.
-The main reason people don’t dare attempt homemade bread is because it’s a lengthy processes, and for a good reason.
+Quite a few people find Harvest Bread or any bread making slightly intimidating.
+This harvest bread is really not all that complicated.
+The main reason people don’t dare attempt homemade bread is because it’s a lengthy process, and for a good reason.
 After the dough is kneaded, the long rising process is what allows a sufficient amount of carbon dioxide to make the bread light when it is baked.
 Therefore, this takes a little bit of time and patience.
 With these step by step photos, I hope bread making becomes less intimidating and more of a fun challenge.
-After all it’s the beginning of the new year, why not make a New Years resolution to master the art of bread making?

-This bread recipe is loaded with 4 different grains and 5 different seeds.
+This harvest bread recipe is loaded with 4 different grains and 5 different seeds.
 Every bite has a perfect balance crunch and chewiness with hints of nutty flavor from the variety of seeds.
 When the bread is finished baking you’ll hear all those seeds crackling from the crunchy crust of the bread.
-Besides the wonderful crackles and pops, the aroma of fresh baked bread that fills your home, is something that no words can explain.
-I can’t wait for you to give this recipe a try.
-It’s become such a big hit in my family, and I hope it becomes a favorite in your family as well!
+Besides the wonderful crackles and pops, the aroma of fresh baked harvest bread that fills your home is something that no words can explain.

 2 tbsp millet

 2 cups water